Why Should You Elope in Hawaii?

 When Is the Best Time of Year to Elope in Hawaii?

 Winter in Hawaii lasts from November to April and is the best time to elope in Hawaii.
 The average temperature during this time is around 78 degrees.
-It’s definitely not a Colorado winter on these beautiful islands.
 However, the winter is when Hawaii has its wet season, but don’t let this deter you.
 Rainstorms in Hawaii are localized, meaning it usually only rains in a certain spot on the island.
 The rainy weather usually doesn’t disrupt plans and mainly sticks to the mountains and valleys.

 Winter is also a great time to visit if you’re wanting to get a glimpse of the famous Hawaiian waves.
 Mainly found on the north shore, many surfers all around the world come to visit during the winter to ride the wave.